 On May 25, 2018, new requirements, known as the General Data Protection Regulation (GDPR), went into effect in the European Union (EU).
 That was soon followed by the passage of the California Consumer Privacy Act (CCPA), which became law on Jan.
 1, 2020.

 Both laws are meant to strengthen online data protections for their citizens by giving people more control over their personal information, and regulating how businesses can access and use their data.
-They resemble each other in some respects and differ in others, making it difficult for companies to determine if they are in compliance with both regulations.
+They resemble each other in some respects and differ in others, making it difficult for companies to determine if they are in compliance with both laws.

-Below you'll find a brief breakdown and comparison of both the GDPR and CCPA, and how your U.S.-based business needs to adapt if it hasn't already.
+Below you'll find a brief breakdown and comparison of both the GDPR and CCPA, and how your business needs to adapt if it hasn't already.